csadorf/signac-sacred-integration/README.md

 # signac-sacred-integration
-A minimal example for a signac project integrated with signac.
+A minimal example for a signac project integrated with sacred.